leo-project/leofs/docs/admin/settings/leo_gateway.md

 ## Prior Knowledge

 LeoGateway is a multi-protocols storage proxy, which supports REST-API over HTTP, Amazon S3-API[^1] and NFS v3[^2].
-LeoGateway provides the object cache feature to efficiently and effectively handle requests and to keep high performance of your storage system.
+LeoGateway provides the object cache feature to efficiently and effectively handle requests and to keep the high performance of your storage system.

 ### Other Configurations